6308 Monona dr, Monona WI 53716

 We suggest using Repashy crested gecko diet or Pangea crested gecko diet as the main food for your gecko.
 They are specially formulated to be a complete diet for crested geckos.
 Magnetic feeding ledges are a nice way to keep the food cups up off the ground.
 The cresties like it since they naturally eat in the trees in the wild.

 We also suggest giving your lizards bugs once or twice a week, to provide additional protein.
-For extra calcium and vitamins, dust the bugs with a multi-vitamin, such as Repashy Calcium Plus or Zoo Med Reptivite with D3.
+For extra calcium and vitamins, dust the bugs with supplements such as Repashy Calcium Plus every feeding.
+Or use Zoo Med Calcium without d3, every feeding for young and 2-3 x a week for adults.
+Use Zoo med multivitamin with D3 only 1x a week.
+The day you use the multivitamin do not use the calcium.
 You don't have to feed them bugs if you don't want but it does give them a nice source of extra protein.
-Esspecially while they are growing.
+Especially while they are growing.

 Crested geckos are naturally fairly tame.
 They tolerate quite a lot of handling.
 Start slow with a new pet and gradually increase the amount of time you hold your gecko.
 It will get used to being handled.
 Babies like to jump and they have little bursts of energy.
 To help calm a jumpy juvenile, use your hands like a treadmill.
 When your crested gecko walks or jumps onto your hand, put the other one in front and repeat.
 The little guy will get tired and should calm down after a few minutes.
 Do this a few times and your gecko should feel more comfortable being handled.
 Never pull on your pet's tail or you will end up getting what we like to call a "frog butt".
 Crested geckos naturally drop their tails if startled or if they are trying to get away from a predator.
 Once dropped, the tail will not grow back.
 This, however, will not effect the quality of life of your animal.